jmussman/lambdaone-aws-python/README.md

 The signature key path and the JWKS path are mutually exclusive, and the jwt_key module will refuse a configuration with both.

+There are many reasons to consider using a third-party identity provider, one of which the focus is entirely on the IdP, the configuration and branding are much more adaptable, and the administration is much easier to work with in production.
+Configuring a real authorization server is really outside the scope of this document, but as a starting point you may register for a free Okta CIC developer tenant to play with by clicking the *Sign up* button at https://developer.auth0.com.
+Once you have a tenant, you need to configure an API integration with the scopes that the lambda will expect (https://auth0.com/docs/get-started/apis), configure an application that authenticates against this IdP and receives an access token to call the lambda with (https://auth0.com/docs/get-started), and of course configure the .env file properly with the audience, issuer, require, and jwkspath.

 If the *REQUIRE* property is not set, a token is not required for the lambda to return a value.

 #### Testing against a Docker container